bogzbonny/yeehaw/_TODO.md

        single draw function.
 01. rewrite horizontal/vertical stack panes

+01. WONT DO remove extra locations
+     - menu item should manually refer back to the menu-bar element when an event is called
+     - turns out this is actually very useful if we want to have parent panes which have elements outside of their original location (obv!).
+Otherwise we would need to have the parent pane constantly grow and shrink its main dimention which would be annoying to track.. basically the same as using taffy. - we would then need to do the wierd thing of passing back "non-captured" to the EO which would then need to send the event down to the next z-index... too-much extra complexity compared to just allowing for extra locations

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-01. remove extra locations
-     - menu item should manually refer back to the menu-bar element when an event is called
+01. menubar doesn't properly render output on top of element below

 01. support taffy as a layout structure.
      - I THINK it only makes sense to only use taffy optionally within an